Netcentric/accesscontroltool/docs/Configuration.md

 For better human readability and easy editing the ACL configuration files use the YAML format.

+You can split your configuration to multiple files and directories.
+See also [best practises](BestPractises.md).
+Each folder can include one or more Yaml files ("*.yaml").
+The file format is the same for all files.

 ## Storage of configurations in CRX

-Example showing 3 separate project-specific configuration sub-nodes each containing one or more configuration files:
+This example shows three separate project specific configuration subnodes (multipleFiles, runmodes, simple) each containing one or more configuration files:

 <img src="images/crx-storage.png">

 The project specific configuration files are stored in CRX under a node which can be set in the OSGi configuration of the AcService (system/console/configMgr).
 Each folder underneath this location may contain `*.yaml` files that contain AC configuration.
-The folder structure gets created by deployment or manually in CRX.
+You can use a normal content package to deploy the files.

 ## Run modes